top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_duckiebot_parts.md

 ### Heat Sinks

 The Raspberry Pi will heat up significantly during use.
 It is warmly recommended to add heat sinks, as in  [](#fig:heat_sinks).
 Since we will be stacking HATs on top of the Raspberry Pi with 15 mm standoffs, the maximum height of the heat sinks should be well below 15 mm.
-The chip dimensions are 15x15 mm and 10x10 mm.
+The chip dimensions are 15x15mm and 10x10mm.

 <div figure-id="fig:heat_sinks" figure-caption="The Heat Sinks">
      <img src="heat_sinks.png" style='width: 15em'/>